Articles

 August 19, 2016 | By BRIAN HODGES

-San Juan County’s scheme to force shoreline property owners into dedicating water treatment buffers is now pending on a certiorari petition with the U.S. Supreme Court in the case, Common Sense Alliance v.
+San Juan County's scheme to force shoreline property owners into dedicating water treatment buffers is now pending on a certiorari petition with the U.S. Supreme Court in the case, Common Sense Alliance v.
 San Juan County.
-As you may recall, in order to address a Washington state statute requiring that cities and counties adopt measures R ...
+As you may recall, in order to address a Washington state statute requiring that cities and counties adopt measures to protect ...